 The Patient Protection and Affordable Care Act, as amended, provides that claims for payment that are tainted by a violation of the AKS (which could include, for example, illegal incentives, or remuneration) are false for purposes of the FCA.
 In addition, amendments to the FCA and Social Security Act impose severe penalties for the knowing and improper retention of overpayments from government payors.
 The FCA may be enforced by the federal government directly or by a private qui tam plaintiff (a "relator") on the government's behalf.
 In the latter circumstance, the government is required to investigate the allegations brought by the relator, and then must decide whether or not to intervene.
-Even if the government declines to intervene, the relator may continue to proceed with the lawsuit on the government's behalf.
+Even if the government's behalf.
 When a relator brings a qui tam action under the FCA, the defendant often will not be made aware of the lawsuit until the government commences its own investigation or makes a determination whether or not it will intervene.